SteeltoeOSS/Documentation/docs/management/cloud-foundry.md

 When running in Cloud Foundry, it is possible to access the endpoints via the [hypermedia](/docs/3/management/hypermedia) context path which defaults to `/actuator`.
 In other words you can also access all your endpoints from this global path.
 For example the [Info](/docs/3/management/info) endpoint would be accessible at `/actuator/info`.

 While the endpoints provided on the `/cloudfoundryapplication` path are secured as described above, the endpoints provided on the `/actuator` path are not.
 For this reason, only health and info are exposed by default and others would have to be exposed explicitly.
 In addition the endpoints may be secured by whatever security mechanism the application itself uses.
+For more details see [Securing Actuators](/docs/3/management/using-endpoints#securing-endpoints)

 ## Configure Settings